kabbo06/radius_auth_using_api/README.md

 We can see user authentication status is ***Received Access-Accept***. it means user is successfully authenticated.
 Also, from API server, it received the API request and response with 200 OK status because user credentials is valid.

-if we try to authenticate with incorrect user information:
+If we try to authenticate with incorrect user information:

 ```bash
 radtest user2 pass2 localhost 0 testing123